char0n/swagger-ui-parcel/README.md

-# Using Parcel to build SwaggerUI
+# Using Parcel to build swagger-ui-react

 ## JavaScript